UNM / NMSU Cooperative Pharmacy Program

 Selection to the program is a competitive process and requires separate applications to both NMSU and the UNM College of Pharmacy.
 Click on the application pdf file below, print and follow the directions carefully.
 That’s it!

-- Student must apply and be admitted to NMSU before March 1 each year, and indicate Pre-pharmacy as their choice of interest on the NMSU application.
+- Additionally, students must apply and be admitted to NMSU before March 1 each year.

 Click here > roadmap-to-pharmacy-brochure to download a brochure put out by the Pharmacy is Right for Me organization.
 It might help to answer some questions you have about pharmacy.
 You can also visit their website at: www.pharmacyforme.org.
 But if you would like to talk to us personally, fill out the form under the link Contact Us, call the office for an appointment, or email us using one of the addresses below.